dong-hao/EM3DVP/README.md

 ## Release History
 * 0.0.4
-    * added a couple of features - adding the function to build a tear layer with a boundary file; adding the option to export the induction vector information to be plotted with third party programes (e.g. GMT); the program now display the RMS in a different mannor - the RMS for tipper and impedance are now displayed in separate values.
+    * bug fixes and a couple of features - adding the function to build a tear layer with a boundary file; adding the option to export the induction vector information to be plotted with third party programes (e.g. GMT); the program now display the RMS in a different manner - the RMSs for tipper and impedance are now displayed in separate values.
 * 0.0.3
     * fixed an old (and purely cosmetic) bug in displaying the errorbar for impedance phases.
-This was not of importance as it did not affect the actual errorbar in the outputed data.
+This was not of importance as it did not affect the actual errorbar in the outputted data.
 * 0.0.2
     * some minor modifications mostly for dealing with poorly formatted data and model files
 * 0.0.1